Automate Background Removal

 Start by positioning your foldable table near your window.
 Our goal is to have even, natural light on the product.
 That being said, it's important to point out that we do not want direct sunlight to hit the set.
 I will cover the optimal time to photograph your products in Part 2 of this post.
 You should also be sure to allow yourself enough room to move around the table to style and shoot your product once the backdrop is set up.
 I've learned that being in a small space can literally cramp your style.

-Now unroll your white paper roll and tape it to a wall, ceiling, or something that can hold it up (like a large box or a book stand).
+Now unroll your white background paper roll and tape it to a wall, ceiling, or something that can hold it up (like a large box or a book stand).
 I will be using my ceiling, because my window is in the middle of the room and this will allow my paper sweep to fall nicely onto the photo table.
 Tape the sides of the paper to the table as well, so your setup doesn't move while you are shooting pictures.
-Stabilizing the backdrop also helps me keep things clean and organized which allows me to focus on my camera.
+Stabilizing the white photo backdrop also helps me keep things clean and organized which allows me to focus on my camera.

 Step 3: Product (3 minutes)